Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 To see the source of the following graph, please visit [my code](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/analysis.md#what-speaker-type-has-the-most-number-of-back-channels-uttered-during-their-lines).
 ![png](images/back_channel_line_speaker_types.png)

 Presenter Lines have the most number of Back Channels, closely followed by Expert Lines.
-There are over 1000 fewer Caller lines containing back channels.
+There are over 1000 fewer Caller Lines containing back channels.

 I believe Experts and Presenters have more back channels uttered while they are talking because:
 - Experts have the longest sentences and are giving detailed information for many of their lines, so Presenters and Callers would utter back channels to show they are listening (and maybe understanding).
 - Presenters are taking many turns and uttering more sentences, so there is more information coming from the Presenters.

-**Tentative Conclusion:** More turns and sentences and longer sentences lead to more back channels.
+**Tentative Conclusion:** More turns and sentences and/or longer sentences lead to more back channels in a conversation.

 ### 8.2 Back Channel Distribution by Gender